 As I prepare to go to the Goddess Rising Conference it occurred to me that it will be occuring at the edge of the Pacific Ocean, in Malibu.
 And I remembered that just a few weeks ago I was making offerings at the lip of the Atlantic Ocean, and the Hudson River, because an Ifa priestess, Joy Wedmedyk, told me to do so this summer.
-In order to honor Yemeya, African Ocean Mother, who she called "The Mother of the World".
+In order to honor Yemeya, who she called "The Mother of the World".

 There is a poetry in this, a "Conversation" , and I felt like exploring it a bit more here.

-They were showing her images of the ocean, and how they made offerings to the ocean with baskets of fruit, flowers, and small white shells.
+When I asked (the energy in the room had become intense, and I felt quite vulnerable) what I could do to help, he told her that I would help to "revive Yemeja".
+I, of course, neither saw nor heard any of this.
+Wendy said she also perceived a number of people with him, she felt they were his tribe, and she saw them by the ocean.
+They were showing her images of the ocean, and how they made offerings with baskets of fruit, flowers, and small shells.
 Tears were running down her face (Wendy says that when the energy is very intense this happens) and she said that he was thanking me.
-Then they were gone.
-I thanked him and said that I would do what I could to the best of my abilities.

 |Plank mask from Burkina Faso|